 Full of the flavours of sunny Tuscany, these Broiled Italian Tomatoes make an easy, healthy side dish for your favourite grilled meats or vegetables.
 Cooked quickly under the broiler, then drizzled with aged balsamic vinegar, this tomato recipe is dairy-free and low-carb.

-A short list of ingredients for this recipe!
+A short list of ingredients to make broiled tomatoes!

 - herbs: fresh is always best!
 I used rosemary, oregano and thyme.
 Marjoram would also be good, or try tarragon.

 - garlic: fresh cloves